arijitsinha80/hid-sp18-405/tutorial/dockerhub.md

 Min Chen (hid-sp18-405)

-Docker Hub is a cloud-based registry service which allows users to link to code repositories, build their own images and test them, stores manually pushed images, and links to Docker Cloud so they can deploy images to their hosts~\cite{hid-sp18-405-tutorial-dockerhub-overview}.
-There are both public and private repositories.
-Companies could have a private repository for use within their own organization, whereas public images can be used by anyone.
+Docker Hub ``is a cloud-based registry service'' which provides a ``centralized resource for container image discovery, distribution and change management, user and team collaboration, and workflow automation throughout the development pipeline''~\cite{hid-sp18-405-tutorial-dockerhub-overview}.
+There are both private and public repositories.
+Private repository can only be used by people within their own organization.

-There are thousands of images published on DockerHub.
-DockerHub is hardcoded into Docker as the default registry, so when you run the docker pull command against any image, it will be downloaded from Docker Hub~\cite{hid-sp18-405-tutorial-dockerhub-blog-use}.
-It provides a centralized resource for container image discovery, distribution and change management, user and team collaboration, and workflow automation throughout the development pipeline~\cite{hid-sp18-405-tutorial-dockerhub-overview}.
+Docker Hub is ``hardcoded into Docker as the default registry'', which means that the docker pull command will initialize the download automatically from Docker Hub~\cite{hid-sp18-405-tutorial-dockerhub-blog-use}.
+It allows users to download (pull), build, test and store their images for easy deployment on any host they may have~\cite{hid-sp18-405-tutorial-dockerhub-overview}.

 ## Create Docker ID and Log In
-You could create a Docker ID on the [Docker Hub main page](https://hub.docker.com/).
 Log-in is not necessary for pulling Docker images from the Hub but necessary for push images.
-After registration, you get one free private Docker Hub Repository.
-Upgrade to a paid plan is needed if you need more private repositories.
+However when you want to store images on Docker hub you need to create an account.
+To create an account on Docker Hub, please visit the [Docker Hub main page](https://hub.docker.com/).
+The free service will give you only one private Docker Hub Repository.
+In case you need more, you will need to upgrade to a paid plan.

+For the rest of the tutorial we assume that you use the environment variable DUSER to indicate you username.
+It is easiset if you set it in your shell with

+        export DUSER=<PUT YOUR DOCKER USERNAME HERE>

 ## Searching for Docker Images
 There are two ways to search for Docker images on Docker Hub: